 The Types of Growth

 Just as each business is unique, so is every growth strategy.
-Effective strategy is pliable and dynamic, but that broad sort of application can make it difficult to know where to start.
+An effective strategy is pliable and dynamic, but that broad sort of application can make it difficult to know where to start.
 That’s why starting with a goal is your best bet.
 In this way, your growth strategy fills in the blanks on the path to each goal you set.
-To zero in on that, Altametrics breaks down business growth by four basic types, each of which is a valid target for your company’s growth strategy:
+To zero in on that, Altametrics breaks down business growth into four basic types, each of which is a valid target for your company’s growth strategy:

 Organic growth is fortunately among both the simplest and the most effective types of growth.
 When you put a new product on the market, launch a new online storefront or roll out a new type of service, that’s all organic growth.
 The growth naturally stems from you simply doing business; more products lead to more sales, more store space leads to more customers and so forth.

 Strategic growth targets the long term, often leveraging the assets you’ve gained from organic growth to invest in future initiatives.
 Examples of strategic growth include expanding your marketing reach into new territories or making plans to introduce a whole new line of products.

 Internal growth is exactly what it sounds like.
 Unlike outward-facing types of growth, internal growth thrives on available resources within your company.
 With internal growth, you use the resources you already have as fuel for expansion.

 Partnerships, acquisitions and mergers are advanced growth strategies that offer high risk and high reward.
 These types of growth are usually the domain of established businesses, where a successful partnership, acquisition or merger can dramatically increase collaboration, innovation, capabilities and customer base.